sharma0999/just-demo/README.md

 # just-demo
-this is a just demo
+this is a just demo.